Red/Blue/Green LEDs light up/blink normal when FC booting, but FC can‘t connect to configurator, or can’t go into DFU mode.

 - If GPS or other peripherals are connected to UART1 or UART3 of F4/F7/H7 chip and these peripherals are powered ON while connecting USB.
 FC can’t enter DFU mode.
 It is related to DFU protocol used in the STM32 bootloader, not hardware and PC driver issue.

-- Unsolder/disconnect all wires from FC board.
+- Unsolder/disconnect all peripherals from FC board.
 Try connecting bare FC to configurator.

 - Test resistance between 3v3 and G. normal resistance should be K ohm class.